 Also referred to as distance learning or elearning, online learning courses are conducted 100% online.
 Students participate in a virtual learning environment (VLE), where they watch lectures and seminars, access student resources and submit assignments digitally.
 All contact with tutors and fellow students is conducted online via discussion forums and email.

 The terms 'online learning' and 'distance learning' are often used interchangeably to mean the same thing, but be aware that at some institutions they mean slightly different things.
-Check with your university what an online or distance learning course involves in terms of contact levels and expectations before committing to a programme.
+Check with your university what courses involves in terms of contact levels and expectations before committing to a programme.

 It's also important that you don't confuse online or distance learning with blended learning.

-Yes, as well as undergraduate courses you can study for a Masters degreepostgraduate diploma or postgraduate certificate online in a range of subjects from English and engineering to policing and education.
-Entry requirements are usually the same as for on-campus programmes - typically a 2:1 Bachelors degree in a relevant subject, although some programmes will accept a 2:2.
+Yes, you can study for a Masters degree or a postgraduate diploma or certificate online in a range of subjects from English and engineering, to policing and education.

 Online postgraduate courses involve the same level of work as an on-campus programme and the qualification you receive at the end will be the same.
 You can choose between full-time, flexible or part-time options.